FAQ

 How will this plan uphold Claremont’s character and priorities?

-• Low density: The plan reflects the “low density” nature of most of Claremont’s neighborhoods.
+• Low density: The collaborative plan reflects the “low density” nature of most of Claremont’s neighborhoods.
 It is proposed at 5.6 units per acre, which is consistent with the City’s General Plan definition of low density.

 • Architecture: Trumark studied Claremont neighborhoods very closely for inspiration and direction.
-View plans and architectural styles here.

 • Workforce housing: The plan includes among Claremont’s first Accessory Dwelling Units (ADUs), a creative, low-impact approach to housing young professionals, teachers and students that helps meet affordability mandates.